unproductive-labs/isekai-world-state/players/3260549d/character.md

 - **CHAMBER DISCOVERY** - First person in over 1000 years to witness the unsealed chamber beneath the altar
 - **STAR-WALKER RECOGNITION** - The whispers now actively acknowledge Stellaris as the prophesied one
 - **COSMIC RESONANCE** - The chamber's artifacts are pulsing in response to Stellaris's starlight presence
+- **TITLE RECOGNITION** - Belkan spoke the title "Starwalker*" causing the enchanted rope to surge with starlight energy, confirming cosmic identity
+- **INTER-PLAYER COSMIC CONNECTION** - The rope now serves as a magical bridge between Stellaris and Belkan through shared cosmic awareness